Through a Glass, Darkly: Out of Context

 Australian law was largely created by land-owning male English settlers, and so to better accommodate the many backgrounds that come before the law, these roots and history must be evaluated to allow for the system to be assessed in a piecemeal fashion.
 If this is not done, justice will continue to elude us.

-The Boxer Edition #017 by Leo Chang
+The Boxer Edition #017 by The Boxer, LLC

 Editor's Welcome